-His grandfather, Fred Maynard’s establishment of the Australian Aboriginal Progressive Association (AAPA) in Sydney in 1924 is one of many examples.
+His grandfather, Fred Maynard, established the Australian Aboriginal Progressive Association (AAPA) in Sydney in 1924, which is one of many examples.

 The AAPA would hold four annual conferences and fight a bitter five-year campaign against the NSW Aborigines Protection Board before being hounded out of existence by the police.

 “It still amazes me that the history and memory of these early Aboriginal rights campaigners was allowed to disappear from the historical record and, to a great extent, community history and memory,” he said.